dopestfinancial/Dopest-DD-Alpha-Edition/README.md

 `dopestfinancial at protonmail dot com`

 ## Warnings and important stuff
-We are not giving any finicial advice.
+We are not giving any finical advice.
 The bot is provided as is.
 We assume no liability.
-Also we are most likely stupid or something..
+Also, we are most likely stupid or something…